One Corpse Too Many: Publication history

 Thirteen audio book editions have been issued, beginning in June 1990.
 The most recent include audio CD edition in September 2010 by Blackstone Audiobooks ISBN 1433264706 / 9781433264702, and in January 2012 an audio cassette edition ISBN 1445016311 / 9781445016313 and two audio CD editions by ISIS Audio Books (ISBN 1445016338 / 9781445016337 and ISBN 144501632X / 9781445016320).

 This book has been translated to other languages, with entries in the French and Italian versions of Wikipedia.

 Adaptations

 Television

 One Corpse Too Many was the first Cadfael book to be adapted for television by Carlton Media for distribution worldwide, in 1994.
-The Cadfael series eventually extended to thirteen 75-minute episodes, all of which starred Sir Derek Jacobi as the sleuthing monk.
+The Cadfael series eventually extended to thirteen 75-minute episodes, all of which starred Derek Jacobi as the sleuthing monk.
 It was directed by Graham Theakson, the screenplay was by Russell Lewis, and the cast featured Sean Pertwee as Hugh Beringar, Christian Burgess as Adam Courcelle and Michael Grandage as King Stephen.
 The series was filmed mostly in Hungary.
 The adaptation for One Corpse Too Many stuck closely to the original novel, with only minor plot or script deviations to cater for the different medium.

 The episode was one of four released in an audio format with linking narration by Acorn Media.